 So what else is there to do near North Platte.
 Well, there's the Fort Cody Trading Post, the Lincoln County Historical Museum, Cody Park Railroad Museum, and the Golden Spike Tower and Visitor Center.
-Check the Visit North Platte link below for more detail on those.
+Check Visit North Platte for more info.

 There are a variety of national parks and national trails that cross the state.
 Scott's Bluff National Historic Park and Agate Fossil Beds National Park are west of North Platte.
 Homestead National Historic Park is southeast of this location.
-For more info on those, plus information about the Oregon Trail, Lewis and Clark Trail, and other that cross the state, check the National Park Service link below.
+For more info on those, plus information about the Oregon Trail, Lewis and Clark Trail, and other that cross the state, check for more info on

 And if you want more Buffalo Bill themed history, you might even want to drive five hundred and fifty miles to the town of Cody, Wyoming, founded, in part, by Cody and his partners, and where he also had an eight thousand acre ranch.